GraphQL over WebSockets

 have you notice the abundance of bugs and their security implications.

-A summary can be found here (opens in a new tab).
+A summary can be found here.

 The authors have done a brilliant job, but unfortunately other projects and needs have reduced their disposable time for maintaining and nurturing this well accomplished, yet needy, idea.
 But, it did indeed inspire me to take up their legacy and revitalised it!
 Having faced various WebSocket challenges with GraphQL myself - I jumped in writing a new library from scratch.